-Figure 2: This shows the OLS coefficients dichotomous variables representing degree status and income (1=highest quintile, 0 = all others) on vote support for the right block (Canadian Alliance, Conservative Party, PCs, Reform Party, and People's Party), the Liberals, and the NDP.
+blocFigure 2: This shows the OLS coefficients of degree status and income on vote support for the right block (Canadian Alliance, Conservative Party, PCs, Reform Party, and People's Party), the Liberals, and the NDP.

-Thus, underlying the Brahmin l, left, merchant rightthere is a vastly different socio-demographic profile to the parties that make up the two large blockthat is largely ignored by the Piketty group.
+Thus, underlying the “Brahmin left” and “Merchant right” thesis, there is a vastly different socio-demographic profile to the parties that make up the two large blocs in Canada that is largely ignored by the Piketty group.
 But what motivates these voters?
-Are highly educated leftblock- voters motivated by the same concerns as low-income left voters?
-Are highly educated Liberal voters motivated by the same concerns as highly educated NDP voters.
+Are highly educated left-bloc block voters motivated by the same concerns as low income left voters?
+Are highly educated Liberal voters motivated by the same concerns as highly educated NDP voters?
 Previous comparative research leads in different directions.
 One of the earliest attempts to investigate the pattern of the educated left, non-educated right, found it essential to examine voters’ motivations by distinguishing between class and cultural voting (Houtman, Achterberg, and Derks 2009).
 These researchers did find that the links between educated voters and the left, and non-educated voters and the right, were largely motivated by issues on the second dimension.
 By contrast, using European Social Survey data from 2002 to 2018, Abou-Chadi and Hix (2021) document that educated leftist voters do support redistribution, although their models crucially do not control for second-dimension issues of libertarian-authoritarian attitudes and individual identities.
 So, what is the story in Canada?
 Is the increasing education cleavage that exists between the Conservatives and the other parties a threat to redistribution?

-Below, we examine the policy differences that characterize this new type of SES cleavage.
-First, we present the policy preferences by degree and income in the following two graphs on several measures in the CES implicated in the literature on class realignment.
+Below, we examine the policy differences that characterize this new type of class cleavage.
+First, we present the policy preferences by degree and income in Figures 3 and 4 below, on several measures in the CES implicated in the literature on class realignment.
 Specifically, we include commitments to moral traditionalism, immigration, redistribution, and market liberalism.
-These are presented in Figures 3 and 4.

 In general, Canadians have moved leftwards on the economic dimension since the turn of the century, and considerably leftwards on both moral traditionalism and immigration since the data became available in the 1990s.
 Figure 3 shows that degree holders retain considerably more left-wing positions on immigration and moral traditionalism throughout the period, but also on market liberalism.
-Notably, however, there is a change in preferences for redistribution: non-degree holders were more in favour of redistribution than degree holders but this gap has disappeared since 2011 and they are roughly equal today.
+Notably, however, there is a change in preferences for redistribution: non-degree holders were more in favour of redistribution than degree holders, but this gap has disappeared since 2011, and they are roughly equal today.